phac-nml/speciesabundance/README.md

 under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Derivative Work

+This pipeline includes source code from a [nextflow pipeline for taxon-abundance](https://github.com/BCCDC-PHL/taxon-abundance) and an [IRIDA-plugin for SpeciesAbundance](https://github.com/Public-Health-Bioinformatics/irida-plugin-species-abundance) developed by Dan Fornika as a work of the BC Center for Disease Control Public Health Laboratory (BCCDC_PHL).

+The included source code developed by Dan Fornika as a work of the BCCDC-PHL was distributed within the public domain under the [Apache Software License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+Any such source files in this project that are included from or derived from the original work by Dan Fornika will include a notice.